Taking a range of courses exposes you to different approaches, perspectives, and ways of thinking.

 Cultivate Relationships with Faculty

 Building productive academic relationships with faculty members is key to a successful undergraduate experience and will be necessary for helping you to develop your ideas and progress through the completion of your Honors Thesis.
 You should always be developing academic relationships with faculty—refer to the Research Guide for more information.
 You could begin to pursue doing research in a faculty lab or propose an independent study with a faculty member.
-You should also start investigating the different Honors Thesis approaches.
+You should also start investigating the different Honors Thesis approaches to decide whether you will pursue the individually contracted thesis or a thesis seminar.

 Keep in mind that a 3.400 minimum cumulative GPA and a minimum grade of B or higher in all Honors Courses is required each semester.
 You will also need 45 graded residence credits to graduate from Commonwealth Honors College.
 All of the required Commonwealth Honors College curriculum courses are counted as part of the 120 credits required to graduate from UMass Amherst.